 We thank Maciej Stachowiak, Sam Steingold, Robert Bihlmeyer, and Todd Larason for their contributions to the SCWM project.
+Thanks to Craig Kaplan for his helpful comments on a draft of this paper.
 This research has been funded in part by both a National Science Foundation Graduate Research Fellowship and the University of Washington Computer Science and Engineering Wilma Bradley fellowship for Greg Badros, and in part by NSF Grant No. IIS-9975990.